christopherpriebe/pydash/README.md

-# pydash
+# PyDash
-PyDash - an experiment on vibe coding.
+This is an experiment where I attempt to vibe code a game I enjoy, Geometry Dash, in Python, a language I am proficient in.